-There is a tiny Japanese market, Mitsua, down the street from our house that roasts these fresh outside of the store.
+There is a tiny Japanese market, Mitsua, down the street from our house that roasts the chestnuts fresh right outside of the store.
 I love to peel them and eat them while they are still warm.
 There is nothing like the fresh flavor!

 Is chestnut flour gluten free?

-Chestnuts are naturally gluten free and chestnut flour would be gluten free, but it is always best to read the label just in case!
+Chestnuts are naturally gluten free, and chestnut flour would be gluten free, but it is always best to read the label just in case!
 Chestnut flour can be tricky to find, but I found it on Nuts.com and Amazon.

-- Chestnuts are low fat and are more starchy than potatoes, they actually have twice the starch!
-When using it in gluten free baking, you can cut down on the starches and have your baking still turn out delicious.
+- Chestnuts are low fat and are more starchy than potatoes; they actually have twice the starch!
+When using it in gluten-free baking, you can cut down on the starches and make your baking delicious.